-You can contact the practice by telephone, post, fax or in person at any time during normal opening hours to book appointments or inform us of changes to your details.
-We do not accept repeat prescription requests via the telephone.
+You can contact the practice by telephone, post and fax at any time for repeat prescriptions or to inform us of changes to your details.

-Phone lines open at 8.30am each day but can be very busy; we would therefore ask that for routine appointments and enquiries you call after 10.00am.
+Phone lines open at 9.30am but can be very busy; we would therefore ask that for routine appointments and enquiries you call after 10.00am.

 Out Of Hours